How the University uses research participants’ personal data (fair processing notice)

 Personal data provided by you about others

-You may provide us with personal data about other individuals, for example, your child’s/ward’s contact or application details, next of kin/emergency contact details and information about your family circumstances and dependents.
-You should notify the relevant person that you are providing their contact details to the University as a listed next of kin/emergency contact.
+You may provide us with personal data about other individuals: for example, next of kin/emergency contact details, or information about your family circumstances and dependents.
+You should notify the relevant person that you are providing their details to the University and explain the reasons why.

 How the University uses personal data about you